guerilla-di/depix/README.txt

 The data returned is described in the DPX_HEADER_STRUCTURE[link:files/DPX_HEADER_STRUCTURE_txt.html].
 The structs used for actual parsing are in the Depix::Structs module (but in a much less readable form, obviously)

+The gem also contains an executable called depix-desribe which can be used from the command line

+  $book depix-describe 001_PTAPE_001.001.dpx

 == NOTES:

 The reader tries to be efficient - fast Ruby unpacking is used, some shortcuts are taken.
 Also don't worry - we do not need to read